 How to create a new order for the Online Barcode Ordering System

 If you haven’t already, you will need to format your student data file.
-Please take a look at this post for instructions on how to do this.

 You will need to be logged in to the Online Barcode Ordering system before you can place an order.